LIT-Protocol/CeramicIntegration/README.md

 `import { Integration } from 'lit-ceramic-sdk'`

-3. Create a new Integration that runs upon startup and is accessible where you intend to do encryptAndWrite or readAndDecrypt operations:
+3. Create a new Integration that runs upon startup and is accessible where you intend to do encryptAndWrite or readAndDecrypt operations.
+Pass your Ceramic RPC URL and the chain you wish to use:
-   `let litCeramicIntegration = new Integration("https://ceramic-clay.3boxlabs.com")`
+   `let litCeramicIntegration = new Integration("https://ceramic-clay.3boxlabs.com", "ethereum")`
 4. Start the Lit Client when the DOM is loaded, or early on in the lifecycle:
    `litCeramicIntegration.startLitClient(window)`
 5. You'll need to define access control conditions for your data.
 This will govern who is able to decrypt and therefore read the data.
 The access control conditions variable should be an array of conditions and the user must satisify all of them (a boolean "AND" operation) to access the data.
 You can find examples of conditions here: https://developer.litprotocol.com/docs/SDK/accessControlConditionExamples